-A calibration curve (whether linear or nonlinear) must not be forced through the origin unless it is demonstrated (e.g., during method development) that the intercept (i.e., y[x = 0]) is not statistically different from zero (e.g., by performing a t-test for the y-intercept or comparing it to the MDL.)
+A calibration regression line or curve must not be forced through the origin unless it is demonstrated (e.g., during method development) that the intercept (i.e., y[x = 0]) is not statistically different from zero (e.g., by performing a t-test for the y-intercept or comparing it to the DL.)
 Arbitrarily forcing a calibration curve through the origin may adversely impact low-level quantitative results.
-Similarly, when calibration curves are generated using regression analysis, the curves must not be artificially weighted toward the origin by including the point (0,0) one or more times.